jsntv200/redant-home/_posts/2009-07-30-refactoring-a-design.md

 keywords: refactoring
 image_small: "/assets/uploads/2009/refactor-small.jpg"
 image: "/assets/uploads/2009/refactor-large.jpg"
-excerpt-short: We've recently spent some time adding some new features to a site that we built a while back.
+excerpt_short: We've recently spent some time adding some new features to a site that we built a while back.
-excerpt-long: We've recently spent some time adding some new features to a site that we built a while back.
+excerpt_long: We've recently spent some time adding some new features to a site that we built a while back.
 Part of this was moving it to a new CMS, and since we had the chance, we took a look at each of the templates to see where they could be improved.
 tags: []